Gnifetti Hut

-The Gnifetti Hut (Italian: Capanna Giovanni Gnifetti) is a refuge in the Alps in Aosta Valley, Italy.
+The Gnifetti Hut (Italian: Capanna Giovanni Gnifetti) is a refuge in the Pennine Alps in Aosta Valley, Italy.
 It is located at an altitude of 3647 m, and provides access to mountaineers climbing any of the fifteen nearby 4,000 metre high summits of the Monte Rosa massif, and gives access to high-level glacier routes as well as to the Margherita Hut, located on the Signalkuppe.

 The refuge is named after Italian mountaineer and parish priest from Alagna Valsesia, Giovanni Gnifetti.